 Next.js implementation example

-This example demonstrates how to implement a WebSocket-based conversational AI client in Next.js using the ElevenLabs WebSocket API.
+This example demonstrates how to implement a WebSocket-based conversational agent client in Next.js using the ElevenLabs WebSocket API.

 While this example uses the voice-stream package for microphone input handling, you can implement your own solution for capturing and encoding audio.
 The focus here is on demonstrating the WebSocket connection and event handling with the ElevenLabs API.